Morphological computation and decentralized learning in a swarm of sterically interacting robots: Introduction

 Unlike artificial robotic swarms, naturally occurring swarms show excellent flexibility in both dilute and highly dense environments throughout the animal kingdom.
 At the cellular scale, an individual bacterium can explore space by performing a simple run-and-tumble~\cite{Berg2000}, but can also form a dense, highly active bacterial colony that displays internal turbulent flow~\cite{Wensink2012} thereby mixing in nutrients~\cite{Xu2019, Costerton1999}.
-On the millimeter scale, individual larva can search food through chemotaxis, but self-organize into a living fountain when a large localized food-source is present~\cite{Shishkov2019}.
-Macroscopic animals such as fish and birds can individually nest and mate, but can come together into giant schools and flocks to evade predation~\cite{Procaccini2011,BBC2015}.
-Even flow of pedestrians can emerge from simple body collisions~\cite{Moussaid2012CrowdDisaster}.
-Swarm cooperation is found on a range of length scales, suggesting that only simple primitive behaviours are required and physical interactions can be used for the swarm's advantage.
-Interestingly, self organization in dense assemblies is not a prerogative of living beings.
-It has been shown that collective motion can emerge from independent mindless robots physically interacting with one another, considering a stripped-down flavour of swarm robotics as a particular kind of active matter with no explicit decision computed at the level of the robots ~\cite{deseigne2010collective,Vicsek2012,lam2015self,Bechinger2016,Bricard2013,boudet2021collections}.
+On the millimeter scale, an individual larva can search for food through chemotaxis but self-organize into a living fountain when a large localized food source is present~\cite{Shishkov2019}.
+Macroscopic animals such as fish and birds can individually nest and mate but can come together into giant schools and flocks to evade predation~\cite{Procaccini2011,BBC2015}.
+Even pedestrians flow can emerge from simple body collisions~\cite{Moussaid2012CrowdDisaster}.
+Swarm cooperation is found on a range of length scales, suggesting that only simple primitive behaviors are required and physical interactions can be used for the swarm's advantage~\cite{Bechinger2016}.
+Interestingly, self-organization in dense assemblies is not a prerogative of living beings.
+It has been shown that collective motion can emerge from independent mindless robots physically interacting with one another, considering a stripped-down flavor of swarm robotics as a particular kind of active matter with no explicit decision computed at the level of the robots ~\cite{Hara2003,deseigne2010collective,Vicsek2012,lam2015self,Bricard2013,boudet2021collections}.

+Our motivation is to expand the roboticists' toolbox by taking advantage of a generic mechanical response: the tendency to re-orient in response to an external force.
+We then demonstrate the role of this morphological response in different robotic tasks, both for an individual robot, and a robotic swarm.
+We introduce two designs to show that this force-orientation response can come in different flavors, aligning with, or against an external force.
+We show that this force-orientation response can also be used in a robotic swarm platform, giving control over the outcome of a robot-robot collision and the resulting collective behavior.